Conduct and safety

 h.
 Students' electronic mail addresses

 i.
 Hometown; city and state

-Names of students receiving awards, scholarships or appearing on deans' lists or the chancellor's list are released to the media unless a student has either requested that directory information not be released or has submitted a written request to UAF Marketing and Communications not to release honors information by five working days after the end of the semester in which the honors have been earned.
+Names of students receiving awards, scholarships or appearing on deans' lists or the chancellor's list are released to the media unless a student has either requested that directory information not be released or has submitted a written request to UAF University Relations not to release honors information by five working days after the end of the semester in which the honors have been earned.

 Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the university to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 U.S. Department of Education

 The University of Alaska Board of Regents' Policy and University Regulation (09.04.) regarding education records can be reviewed at www.alaska.edu/bor/policy-regulations/.

 The university has established procedures for reviewing various types of student complaints, grievances and appeals.
 For a complete guide to these procedures, please refer to regents policy and university regulation as described below.
 Copies of these procedures are available on the university website at www.alaska.edu/bor/policy-regulations/.
 If you are unsure about how to proceed with your concern, please contact the Student Services office, Gruening 514, or call 474-7317.